codethechange/guides/guide_js.rst

     Error: Cannot find module 'express'

 Interestingly, we no longer are experiencing the :code:`Uncaught ReferenceError`, so we are getting closer.
+In fact, :code:`require` is not supported in the ECMAScript specification, but is supported in Node (see the CommonJS Modules section).
 Our remaining issue is that this third-party Express framework is a "module" that Node doesn't understand.
 Thankfully, Node.js comes with an excellent package manager that is mysteriously named "npm".
 You can check out their `homepage <https://www.npmjs.com>`_ to see some possibilities regarding